marcusoftnet/marcusoftnet.github.io/_posts/2014-12-19-evaluating-my-presentations-and-pricing-them.md

 Instead of saying "What was good, what was bad" I draw two columns:

-* One with a smiley-face - "Put stickies here with thing that will make me *happy*", I say.
+* One column called Happy - "Put stickies here with thing that will make me *happy*", I say.
-* One with a strong arm (that I need to work on drawing properly, needs explanation now) - "Put stickies here with things that will make me *better*"
+* One column Better - "Put stickies here with things that will make me *better*"

 I got more feedback this way.
 Almost everyone brought me something good and something bad.
 In the normal way I got many "Nothing to complain about"-stickies in the "Bad"-column.

+Also it's nice to don't have Good vs Bad but rather Happy and Better.
+That feels nicer to me.

 <img src="/img/rotiDiagram.jpg" style="float:right" width="60%" alt="Throughput visualization">For the ROTI I turned their attention towards the company or groups I've visited instead.
 I might say something like
 <blockquote>We've been 25 people in this room for 1,5 h.
 That totals to ca 40 man-hours.
 Do you think those hours was spent wisely here?
 Did this presentation bring *R*eturn *O*n the *T*ime *I*nvested?</blockquote>